EXTRA Vol. 151, No. 1

 Small business lens

-The small business lens does not apply to this proposal, as there are no significant costs to small business.
+The small business lens does not apply to the Regulations, as there are no costs (or insignificant costs) on small business.

 - Footnote a